Privacy Is Still Personal

-Yes, we do have ways of remaining hidden or anonymous (for example, with crypto and Tor), and selectively revealing facts about ourselves (for example with PKI: public key infrastructure).
-And services have grown up around those developments, such as VPNs.
+Yes, we do have ways of remaining hidden or anonymous (for example, with crypto and Tor), and of selectively revealing facts about ourselves (for example with PKI: public key infrastructure).
+Services such as VPNs have also grown up around those developments.
 (Disclosure: Linux Journal's sister company is Private Internet Access, a VPN.
 See my interview in this issue with Andrew Lee, founder of PIA, about the company's decision to open source its code.)
 We also have prophylaxis against tracking online, thanks to browser extensions and add-ons, including ad blockers that also stop tracking.

 As clothing goes, this is something like having invisibility cloaks and bug spray before we get shirts, pants and underwear.
 But hey, they work, and they're a start.